 Installing an External Roof Watering System

-A Sprinkler System is used to cover the property with water and at the same time can be designed as a Fire Fighting Resource.
+A roof sprinkler system is used to cover the property with water and at the same time can be designed as a fire fighting resource.

 Apart from sprinkler heads, hose outlets can be incorporated into the system – (when there is enough pump capacity), hoses can then be attached and used to put out spot fires.

-If there is a bush fire in your area and your property is well prepared it is important that you stay at home to start the Sprinkler System manually and help fire-fighters protect your property, for as long as it is safe.
+If there is a bush fire in your area and your property is well prepared it is important that you stay at home to start the roof sprinkler system manually and help fire-fighters protect your property, for as long as it is safe.